PunchThrough/bean-docs/src/help/troubleshooting.md

 If you're using Bean Loader on your desktop, make sure you're running on [Arduino 1.6.5](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) of the Arduino IDE.
 After you update Arduino IDE, you will need to re-associate Bean Loader.

-Occasionally, updates to Arduino IDE will break Bean Loader's integration.
-If you update Arduino IDE and your Bean Loader stops working, please [let us know on Beantalk](http://beantalk.punchthrough.com).

 ## Go to Beantalk

 If none of the steps above have fixed the problem you're seeing, [ask for help on Beantalk](http://beantalk.punchthrough.com)!
 Beantalk is our community forum where people talk about Bean and ask questions when they need help.
 Our developers visit frequently, so it's the best place to go for help.